Typical trail on the Agate West portion of the ride. Photos and review by Bruce, October 6, 2012.

 Agate and Jasper LoopsKlondike Bluffs Riding Area

 easy and short trails in gently rolling terrain west of the Copper Ridge

-Road in the Klondike Bluffs riding area.
+.
 These trails are non-motorized

 singletrack, and are suitable for beginning riders.
 The trail system is

 very well marked and easy to navigate.
 The loops have continuing trail in

 the north (